Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Distributed Convergence Analysis

 \subsection{Proof of Theorem \ref{thm:main}}

-The proof constructs the composite Lyapunov function $W(t) = W_c(t) + \mathcal{V}_{\text{net}}(t)$ from~\eqref{eq:composite_preview} and proceeds in five steps: (1) definition of the Lyapunov components, (2) PL condition for the network potential, (3) derivative of the network potential, (4) combined dissipation inequality with consensus, and (5) trajectory confinement and integration to obtain prescribed-time convergence.
+The proof constructs the composite Lyapunov function $W(t) = W_o(t) + W_c(t) + k_d W_\delta(t)$ from~\eqref{eq:composite_preview} and proceeds in five steps: (1) definition of the Lyapunov components, (2) a PL inequality for the optimality residual, (3) dissipation of the optimality residual, (4) dissipation of the network disagreement and combination, and (5) trajectory confinement and integration to obtain prescribed-time convergence.
 Steps~1--4 are carried out under the standing assumption that $W(t) \leq W(0)$; Step~5 verifies that this assumption is self-consistent for all $t \in [0,T)$.